Learning general and distinctive 3D local deep descriptors for point cloud registration: Experiments

-where $\mathbf{R}_g$ is the ground-truth rotation, $\mathbf{R}_e$ is the estimated rotation and $a(\cdot, i)$ is the $i^{th}$ Euler angle of the resulting rotation matrix.
-We compute the success rate by considering the registration successful when the RTE and RRE are both below the thresholds 2m and $5^{\circ}$, respectively.
-We also report the average RTE and RRE values for the successful cases.
-Note that, as opposed to RTE and RRE, FMR does not require RANSAC as it directly averages the number of correctly matched point clouds across datasets.
+For 3DMatch and ETH, we use the feature-matching recall (FMR) \cite{Deng2018cvpr} to quantify the descriptor distinctiveness and to compare our results with other approaches.
+We use the same FMR's notation as in \cite{Poiesi2021}: $\Xi$ indicates FMR, $\mu_\xi$ and $\sigma_\xi$ indicate the mean and standard deviation of the average number of correctly matched patch pairs over the point clouds of the dataset, respectively.
+FMR indirectly measures the number of iterations required by a registration algorithm, e.g.~RANSAC, to estimate the transformation between two point clouds~\cite{Deng2018eccv}.
+For KITTI, we randomly select a set of points from each point cloud pair, compute their descriptors, and use RANSAC \cite{Fischler1981} to estimate the rigid transformation to register them.
+We set RANSAC as in~\cite{Yew2018}.
+The estimated rigid transformation is compared to its ground truth by using the Relative Translational Error (RTE) and Relative Rotation Error (RRE)~\cite{Ma2016}.
+We compute the success rate by considering a registration to be successful when both RTE and RRE are less then 2m and $5^{\circ}$, respectively.
+We report the average RTE and RRE values of the successful cases.
+Unlike RTE and RRE, FMR does not require RANSAC as it directly averages the number of correctly matched point clouds across datasets.